-Of course, it’s not just EOFY fees that needs to be correctly charged.
-Double check on any fees that needs to be collected for the current financial year – marketing fees, admin fees or any letting fees that has to be entered manually.
+Of course, it’s not just EOFY fees that need to be correctly charged.
+Double check on any fees that need to be collected for the current financial year – marketing fees, admin fees or any letting fees that have to be entered manually.
 These fees need to be charged in the agreed amount in the correct financial year, so they don’t roll over to the next year.

 Statements and documentation